link1905/system-design-101/content/docs/data-persistence/event-streaming-platform/_index.md

 Let’s explore how to build an {{< term esp >}}.

 {{< callout type="info" >}}
-In the following section, we’ll focus on core concepts popularized by **Apache Kafka**— the industry’s most widely adopted solution today.
+In the following section, we’ll focus on core concepts popularized by **Apache Kafka**, the industry’s most widely adopted solution today.
 {{< /callout >}}